OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/feature-ide.md

 ## Attributes

-Each attribute is mapped to a Variability Input.
+Each attribute is mapped to a variability input.
 The values are parsed by a JSON parser.
 If parsing throws an error, then the value is treated as a string.